Programs

 Image

 A complete information packet will be mailed to the delegate once their name(s) are received.
-Delegate names are due by the deadline: May 31, 2025.
 If your delegate is unknown, indicate this by requesting a space be reserved for your school.
 Please email us at the email below with any questions.

 If you have any questions, please contact the director, Maj.
 Tambra West, using the information below.